rj-vinodh/Hash-Button-for-IFTTT/README.md

 4. The moment you click on **recieve a web request** it will ask for the **event name**.
 Give any name and click **create trigger**.

+       Event name should be like 'mail_me' please avoid adding space to event name

 ### Part - 2 (that part)